zekesiegman/4300-Project/README.md

     - cd into mysite directory
     - open IDE terminal
     - run: python manage.py runserver
-    - click on localhost link
+    - click on localhost link (this is the entry point to the project)
  - if you want to access the admin page (access point for database), run the server and add /admin to the url
     - username: admin
     - password: admin

+If you have any problems downloading or running the project or general questions about our project and Django, please email me anytime at eas14751@uga.edu and I will be more than happy to help Additionally, written deliverables are contained in our powerpoint

  GENERAL SITE INFO
  - Functionalities include: login/logout/register, veiwing product information, searching for a product, adding and removing a product to your cart, and checking out by providing payment info
     - user password and credit card number are both encrypted by the system
- - The project was tested on chrome for Windows 10
+ - The project was tested on chrome for Windows 10 and MacOS
  - We used the Django MVC framework with additional libraries of bootstrap 5 for css styling and cryptography for encrypting card numbers
     - Django MVC structure:
-        - model: models.py
+        - model: models.py and db.sqlite3
         - views: templates directory contianing html files
         - control: home directory containing views.py, forms.py, urls.py, admin.py
  - Django does not offer much starter code other than creating the blank files for settings, urls, models, and views